axiomabsolute/gramme/README.md

 - Build `go build`
 - Test `go test ./...`
     + Recursively runes tests in subpackages of the root module
+- *Note*: Some code relies on generated files.
+If their sources are changed, run `go generate ./...` to re-synthesize files.

 ### Features